mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 We avoid this error by using the `Kernel#block_given?` method in an `if` conditional.
 This method returns `true` when a block has been passed to a method upon invocation and `false` otherwise.

+## Passing arguments to blocks

+We can even pass arguments to blocks by passing them to `yield`.
+Within the block this argument is assigned to a block local variable that is defined as a block parameter when the block is defined.